UncleRus/esp-idf-lib/examples/led_effects/README.md

 | Name | Description | Defaults |
 |------|-------------|----------|
 | `EXAMPLE_LED_GPIO` | GPIO number for `DIN`, the signal line for `WS2812` | "5" |

+## Powering

+The current consumption of so many LEDs (256 by default) can be very high.
+Please power the LED matrix from a separate high power +5V power supply.